-After you determine how much you want to charge and adjust the amount based on local pricing, you can make yourself a pricing chart.
+After you’ve used the lawn mowing cost formula to determine how much you want to charge and adjust the amount based on local pricing, you can make yourself a pricing sheet.

 This should be made up of your most common services and yard sizes so it can be used for making quick estimates.

 For example, you could use it to price out mowing, trimming, and watering for yards from 1,000-square-feet to 10,000-square-feet.
 That way, when you’re estimating a straightforward job, you can simply look at your sheet and get a base estimate to build on.
 This estimate can be adjusted based on the job specifications, such as distance or group rates.

 This can also help you to handle clients who are looking for discounts or negotiated rates.
 A pricing chart will show you just how much wiggle room you have if any, before any job-specific factors are taken into consideration.